2009 National Artist of the Philippines controversy: Malacañang Honors Committee

 Another aspect of the controversy regards the existence and of the Palace Honors committee which allegedly prepared the final list of nominees, which was eventually enacted by Arroyo.

 Protesters claim that they were not aware of the existence of such a committee, and that at first, they had no idea who precisely were supposed to be on the committee.
 According to them, nominating committees were made by the CCP and NCCA, and a final list of nominees was prepared by a joint committee.
 NCCA sub-commission on the arts head Ricardo de Ungria, one of the panelists involved in the selection process, insisted before a congressional committee meeting on the matter that the arts community “were never apprised of the existence of this animal since the start of the selection process this year or eight years ago.”

-According to Malacañang and to Cecille Guidote-Alvarez, however, the selection process had always involved the participation of three committees - those of the CCP, the NCCA and the Malacañang honors committee, whose head was Executive Secretary Eduardo Ermita.
+According to Malacañang and to Cecile Guidote-Alvarez, however, the selection process had always involved the participation of three committees - those of the CCP, the NCCA and the Malacañang honors committee, whose head was Executive Secretary Eduardo Ermita.

 Prominent protestors

-Living National Artists of the Philippines who have protested the proclamation of the four new National Artists include:
+Living National Artists of the Philippines who protested the proclamation of the four new National Artists included: